 Hunting and Trapping (ANZSIC 042) has been previously reported as an industry relevant to the ACM Training Package.
 There are no nationally recognised training products that relate to recreational hunting and trapping, which provide the foundations for economic and employment data in this category.
 ACM and AHC Agriculture, Horticulture, Conservation and Land Management training components relate to hunting and trapping only in professional contexts related to animal control, assisting animal health and welfare, safety and quarantine procedures, and conservation and land management.
 The Industry Reference Committee that oversees the ACM Training Package considers it more appropriate to describe hunting and trapping activities as part of animal regulation and management services, where appropriate.
-Hunting and trapping for food, sport and recreational reasons is not considered part of animal part of animal regulation and management to some workers in Regulation and Management, especially in the management of pest animals.
+Hunting and trapping for food, sport and recreational reasons is not considered part of animal part of animal regulation and management in the ACM Training Package.
+The regulatory information provide below may be relevant to some workers in Regulation and Management, especially in the management of pest animals.